kevinvai/reactchat/README.md

 # For using sockets

-Clone socket io repository, npm install and npm start https://github.com/kevinvai/socketiochat Then switch branch to socket-ioversion git checkout -b socketio-stable.
+Clone socket io repository, npm install and npm start, download [here](https://github.com/kevinvai/socketiochat).
+Then switch branch to socket-ioversion git checkout -b socketio-stable.

 Socket io version might/will consume a lot of computer resources in it's current version since it needs to fix performance issues when rendering components and because of the particles background.